marklogic/marklogic-docker/README.md

    2. [https://help.marklogic.com/Knowledgebase/Article/View/306/0/pitfalls-running-marklogic-process-as-non-root-user](https://wiki.marklogic.com/pages/createpage.action?spaceKey=PM&title=2&linkCreation=true&fromPageId=220243563)

 ## Older Supported Tags
-- 9.0-12-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 9.0-12-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 9.0-12.2-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 9.0-12.2-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 9.0-13-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 9.0-13-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 9.0-13.1-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 9.0-13.1-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 9.0-13.2-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 9.0-13.2-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-1-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-1-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-2-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-2-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-3-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-3-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-4-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-4-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-4.2-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-4.2-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-4.4-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-4.4-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-5-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-5-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-5.1-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-5.1-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-5.2-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-5.2-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-6-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-6-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-6.1-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-6.1-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-6.2-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-6.2-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-6.4-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-6.4-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-7-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-7-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-7.1-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-7.1-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-7.3-dev-centos- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-7.3-dev-centos - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-1-dev-ubi- MarkLogic Developer Docker image, running on Redhat UBI, including all features and is limited to developer use
+- 10.0-1-dev-ubi - MarkLogic Developer Docker image, running on Redhat UBI, including all features and is limited to developer use
-- 10.0-2-dev-ubi- MarkLogic Developer Docker image, running on Redhat UBI, including all features and is limited to developer use
+- 10.0-2-dev-ubi - MarkLogic Developer Docker image, running on Redhat UBI, including all features and is limited to developer use
-- 10.0-3-dev-ubi- MarkLogic Developer Docker image, running on Redhat UBI, including all features and is limited to developer use
+- 10.0-3-dev-ubi - MarkLogic Developer Docker image, running on Redhat UBI, including all features and is limited to developer use
+- 10.0-7.3-centos-1.0.0-ea - MarkLogic Developer Docker image includes all features and is limited to developer use
-- 10.0-7.3-centos-1.0.0-ea- MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-8.1-centos-1.0.0-ea2 - MarkLogic Developer Docker image includes all features and is limited to developer use